 You can use the National eBooking system to book an appointment for COVID-19 vaccination.
 When you register, you can choose the vaccination center based on your preference.
 All Perekliinik patients can book their vaccinations at a different location if that is more convenient for them.

-You can obtain more information by contacting family health centre by phone or e-mail.
-Also information is findabale on website www.vaktsineeri.ee.
+You can obtain more information by contacting Perekliinik family health centre by phone or when you are a patient you can login conveniently via e-Perearstikeskus environment.
+Information is also available on www.vaktsineeri.ee website.

 VACCINATION AGAINST INFLUENZA

-Influenza is a viral disease characterised by a sudden onset of the disease, high fever (38 °C and above), accompanied by coughing, headaches, throat or muscle pain or difficulties breathing.
+Influenza is a viral disease characterised by a sudden onset of the disease, high fever (38 °C and above), accompanied by cough, headaches, sore throat, muscle aches or difficulty breathing.
+The best protection against influenza is vaccination.

-Getting vaccinated in October before the influenza season provides the best protection.
-In healthy people, immunity will develop 10–14 days after the vaccination and lasts for a year.
+Getting vaccinated in October or November before the influenza season provides the best protection, but you can also get the shot throughout the season.
+Immunity develops within 2 to 3 weeks after the shot and lasts for up to a year.

-- people who are at risk due to their occupation (health care professionals, social welfare institution employees, poultry farm employees, etc.);
+• people who are at risk due to their occupation (health care professionals, social welfare institution employees, etc).

 VACCINATION AGAINST TICK-BORNE ENCEPHALITIS